cruzgodar/lapsa/README.md

 ## HTML

-Slides are contained in `<div class="slide"></div>`.
+Slides are contained in `div` elements inside of the `#lapsa-slide-container` element.
 The standard tags to use in slides are the typical `<h1>`, `<h2>`, and `<p>` for headings, subheadings, and body text.
 These all have bottom padding to separate them from one another — to apply this padding to other elements, give them the class `.lapsa-bottom-padding`.
 Other helpful classes are `.lapsa-center-content`, which centers the contents of a container, and `.lapsa-align-bottom`, which positions an element absolutely in the bottom-left of the slide and is useful for footer text.

 Lapsa has many features relating to **builds**, which are ways that slides can change while they're on screen.
 The simplest kind are HTML builds, which build just by animating in.
 To make an element build in, give it the `.build` class.
 This makes elements appear one after another — the first element is build 0, the next is build 1, and so on.
 To override this behavior and specify a specific build number for an element, set the `data-build` attribute.
 For example, `<p data-build="2">` will always appear on the third build.